 seasonings of choice (garlic, onion, sumac, rosemary, thyme)

-The dough will become thick after you've waited.
-Spread the dough on the parchment paper and stick the cookie sheet in the oven.
+3. Spread the dough on the parchment paper with a spatula as thin and evenly as possible.
+The thinner the dough, the crispier the cracker!
+Stick the cookie sheet in the oven.